LikeNmuFF/VendingMachineDFA/README.md

 **History not saving?**
 - Verify the `data/` folder has write permissions
 - Check browser console for errors

+**Transaction stuck in COIN_INSERTED?**
+- This is correct behavior!
+If validation fails (insufficient funds or out of stock), the machine stays in COIN_INSERTED and logs the error
+- User can add more coins or select a different item
+- This is how the DFA maintains determinism

 **Port 3000 already in use?**
 Edit `server.js` and change `const PORT = 3000;` to another port.